Skip to main content

 Follow litter box best practices

-Have multiple litter boxes (and at least one per cat) around the house, and be sure to clean them once per day to minimize the chances bacteria enter your cat’s body.
+Have multiple litter boxes (and at least one per cat) around the house, and be sure to clean litter boxes once per day to minimize the chances bacteria enter your cat’s body.
 Swap out litter at least once per week or as needed.

 UTIs are an uncommon cat health condition, but felines can develop them.
 They’re a result of bacteria getting into the bladder through the urethra.
 Vets can diagnose UTIs in cats through a urinalysis.
 Age and underlying conditions like diabetes put your kitty at an increased risk for a UTI.
 Urinary tract infections in cats are treatable with an antibiotic.
 A vet can prescribe it and give you directions on dosing.
 One of the most common UTI symptoms is urinating outside of the litter box.
 However, this red flag could be the sign of several issues, so your best bet is to call the veterinarian.